teambit/bit/README.md

 import { Button } from '@owner-name/buttons.button';
 ```

 Once added, Bit will autodetect the dependency between these components.
-Use `bit show` or the VSCode plugin to view the list dependencies Bit detected for your components.
+Use `bit show` or the VSCode plugin to view the list of dependencies Bit detected for your components.

 ### Record component and dependency changes

-Run the following to record component changes to your components, and assign a semantic version to them.
-Bit will version the dependents graph of the modified components.
+Run `snap` or `tag` to record component changes, and assign a semantic version to them.
+Bit will version the dependents graph of each modified components.

 ```bash
 bit snap --message 'initial release'